 - Please submit this form to request your date be reserved.
 All scheduling is done by the Observatory Director and requests are considered on a first come first served basis.
 Response is usually within one to three days.

-- Once dates are agreed upon and a confirmation email is received from the Director, please pay the non-refundable $5 registration fee via PayPal or send a check (payable to BHAS) to the address below.
-Upon receipt of payment the date will be reserved.
+- Once dates are agreed upon and a confirmation email is received from the Director, the fee may be paid the night of the event, payable to BHAS.

 Scheduling considerations: The proposed date(s) and time of the workshop should be selected with the reality of astronomical observations in mind.
 Nights when the Moon is full, or near full, are to be avoided as its light washes out a majority of the deep sky objects of interest.
 Outdoor activities are always subject to the possibility of adverse weather.
 Having an alternative date or program is a good idea as a successful workshop requires that weather conditions be mostly clear.

 It’s important to note Star Party Workshops rely not only on BHAS members donating their time, expertise, and the use of their expensive equipment, but also includes equipment belonging to the Society as well as Hidden Valley Observatory, itself.
-To help offset observatory maintenance and equipment costs, the Society charges a modest support fee for private workshops.
+To help offset observatory maintenance and equipment costs, the Society requests a modest donation for private workshops.
 Any additional donation to the Society is gratefully accepted, as is any form of public acknowledgement of our efforts.

 The Black Hills Astronomical Society is a non profit, all volunteer organization, none of whom receive payment for their time or use of their equipment.
 As such, we are limited in the number of events that can be accommodated per season.